Pool Chemical Calculator — Chlorine, pH, Salt & Shock

 Do these calculators work for saltwater pools?

-Yes!
+Yes.
 Saltwater pools still need pH, alkalinity, and stabilizer adjustments.
-Use the Salt Calculator for salt-specific dosing.
+Use the salt calculator for salt-specific dosing and the CYA/FC calculator to confirm correct chlorine targets for your stabilizer level.

 How much muriatic acid do I add to my pool?

 The amount depends on your pool volume and how much you need to lower pH or alkalinity.
-For a typical 20,000 gallon pool, 1 quart (32 fl oz) of muriatic acid lowers pH by approximately 0.2 or alkalinity by 10 ppm.
+For a typical 20,000 gallon pool, 16 fl oz of muriatic acid lowers pH by approximately 0.2, or 25 fl oz lowers alkalinity by 10 ppm.
 Use our Muriatic Acid Calculator for exact dosing based on your specific pool size and target levels.

 How many chlorine tablets does my pool need?